-The main aim of the course is to enable students to get experience in searching for, reading, understanding and presenting scientific papers, via intensive structuring and supervision of these activities by the teacher.
-The course will prepare students to be able to independently find and understand scientific papers throughout their studies in the Department of Psychology.
+The goal of the course is to enable students to get experience in searching for, reading, understanding and presenting scientific papers, via intensive structuring and supervision of these activities by the teacher.
+The course will prepare students to conduct independent search of scientific papers and understand them, skills that are necessary for studies at the department of psychology.